-Activate or deactivate with the C button.
+Activate or deactivate with the $\mathbf{x}$ button.

 The air conditioning system cools and dehumidifies (dries) when outside temperature is above a specific level.
 Therefore condensation may form and drip from under the vehicle.
 If no cooling or drying is required, switch the cooling system off to save fuel.
+When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.